rkotze/git-ease/README.md

 # Git-ease

+The idea is very much WIP.

-> Making it easy to make good commits
+> Making it easy to make manage Git

+### Problem

+I find the current UI features in VS Code too limiting to represent Git features in a convenient way.
+There is also so many connected documents to Git repos (issues, PRs, etc) which i think can be more visible.

+### Vision

 Introduce a clean and interactive UI for viewing the Git log in VS Code SCM panel.
-Reuse any commit message to help with next commit.

 **Status** Currently building Alpha release